Jodagito/IQBookshelf/README.md

 # IQBookshelf
 This is a project for my institute.
+Works for libraries administration.

-I did this in netbeans with java and works for libraries administration.
+I did this in netbeans with java and MySQL.

 To run this project you have to start a server with MySQL like Xampp for example.
 You don't have to create a database with SQL, you can create it easily in the application.